airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 -   Rewrite the programs in this chapter to use command-line arguments to specify the filesnames.

 -   Research the `lseek` system call.
-Rewrite the `add-year` program to open the source file for both reading and writing (use \$2 for the read/write mode), and write the modified records back to the same file they were read from.
+Rewrite the `006-01-add-year` program to open the source file for both reading and writing (use \$2 for the read/write mode), and write the modified records back to the same file they were read from.